Pseudaspidimerus mauliki

 Pseudaspidimerus mauliki is a species of lady beetle native to India, Sri Lanka, Bangladesh, Thailand, and Java.

 Description

+Adults reach a length of about 2.15–2.6 mm.
 Body color with two forms; one form with reddish testaceous body with a pronotal black marking and three-spotted elytra.
 Second form with plain testaceous brown body without any markings.
 Prosternal carinae is subrectangular. and the carinae are sub-parallel.

+Life history

+They have been recorded preying on aphids.